-Tal Benatar is an Israeli-American conductor, arranger and guitarist from Columbus, Ohio.
-He is currently pursuing a Master’s degree in Orchestral Conducting at the University of Michigan, studying with Professor Kenneth Kiesler.
-He also serves as the Assistant Conductor of the U of M Life Sciences Orchestra.
+Tal Benatar is an Israeli-American conductor, arranger and guitarist.
+He is currently a Doctoral Pre-Candidate in Orchestral Conducting at the University of Michigan, studying with Professor Kenneth Kiesler.
+Tal has participated in masterclasses with distinguished conductors such as Sir Simon Rattle and made his European Debut in the summer of 2018.
+He also serves as the Conductor of the U of M Campus Philharmonia.

-As a genre defying musician, Tal has had a range of experiences playing music from the Baroque Era as a continuo player, to Jazz standards on the piano and guitar.
-A strong advocate of new music, Tal sings with the //meridian vocal ensemble, has conducted a world premiere by University of Michigan composer Aaron Hendrix, has been featured as a guitar soloist with University of Michigan’s Orpheus singers and has performed on electronics with the U of M Contemporary Directions Ensemble and University Symphony Orchestra.
+As a genre defying musician, Tal has performed repertoire spanning many centuries on many instruments.
+He has performed basso continuo in the opera pit and as a chamber musician on keyboard and guitar.
+A strong advocate of new music, Tal has conducted world premieres by two University of Michigan composers, has been featured as a guitar soloist with University of Michigan’s Orpheus singers and has performed with the U of M Contemporary Directions Ensemble.